 We invite you to join us this quarter in exploring the following graphic novel title:

 Marjane Satrapi left her native Iran to enjoy a successful career as an illustrator and graphic novelist in Paris.
 Satrapi often told her friends about her experiences growing up in Iran in the aftermath of the Islamic revolution in 1979 and the outbreak of war with Iraq in 1980.
 Impressed by her stories, Satrapi's friends urged her to write a memoir.
 Instead of a conventional book, though, Satrapi decided to relate her experiences through a graphic novel, a format which expands on the traditional comic book.

 The first volume of her graphic novel, Persepolis, focuses on the dramatic changes that swept Iran after the Islamic revolution.

 From: Current Biography International Yearbook (2003) from the Wilson Reference Bank database.
 Use the link below for more details.

 Persepolis Capitals Details Bull's Head Courtesy of ArtStor

-Rasmussen College hosted guest speaker James Kessler on Thursday, November 14th at noon Central.
+Rasmussen University hosted guest speaker James Kessler on Thursday, November 14th at noon Central.
 Mr. Kessler spoke about Middle Eastern history and common misperceptions Americans hold about the region and Islam.